-- promote safeguarding and child protection and to provide information about how we work to keep children safe; - ensure that all staff are aware of and clearly understand their statutory safeguarding responsibilities; - provide all members of staff with the information required to meet their safeguarding duty and protect children from harm;
+- promote safeguarding and child protection and to provide information about how we work to keep children safe; - ensure that all staff are aware of and clearly understand their statutory safeguarding responsibilities; - provide all members of staff with the information required to meet their safeguarding duty and protect children from harm; - provide stakeholders with clear information relating to the school's safeguarding and child protection procedures; and to - ensure that we are protecting children from maltreatment or harm.

-1 For full details about how we work to prevent and respond to peer on peer abuse, please see Appendix B.
+$^{^{}m 1}$ For full details about how we work to prevent and respond to child on child abuse, please see Appendix B.